ByteworksHomeLab/smitchell.github.io/_posts/2020-11-29-running-ubuntu-on-rpi.md

 {% include image.html url="/img/post-assets/2020-11-29-running-ubuntu-on-rpi/ubuntu+rpi.png" description="Ubuntu on Raspberry Pi" %}

 On October 22, 2020, Canonical released an [Ubuntu Desktop image optimized for the Raspberry Pi](http://ubuntu.com/raspberry-pi).
-What has me most excited me about this release is the AMD64 platform’s support on the Raspberry Pi 3 and 4.
+What has me most excited me about this release its support for AMD64 on the Raspberry Pi 3 and 4.
 .

 {% include youtubePlayer.html id=page.ubuntu_launch %}